 By "Jim Lein, Oracle Midsize-Oracle" on Jun 30, 2015

-Modern Best Practice exploits new capabilities made possible by cloud, mobile, social, analytics, big data, and the internet of things, making it possible for your organization to achieve more, faster and with fewer resources.
+Modern Best Practice exploits new capabilities made possible by cloud, mobile, social, analytics, big data, and IoT, making it possible for your organization to achieve more, faster and with fewer resources.
 It is flexible, supports growth and innovation, and enables new ways to achieve consistently superior performance.The views expressed here are my own, and not necessarily those of Oracle.